ShortyDev/PolarLogs/README.md

     - 'BLOCK_INTERACT'
     - 'PHASE'
     - 'CLOUD'
+  filter_detail_lines: # Allows you to filter out certain detail lines from being sent to Discord
+    - 'Click to teleport'
+    - 'Debug*' # Line starting with "Debug" will be filtered out
   content: 'Player %PLAYER_NAME% was mitigated for %VL% violations of %CHECK_TYPE% - %CHECK_NAME%'
   embed:
     title: 'Polar - Mitigation'